12/26/13: Curly and Eloise Seckler celebrated their 15th wedding anniversary.

 12/11/13: Curly recorded two songs at Hilltop Studio in Nashville with Larry Sparks for Larry's upcoming release on Rebel Records.
 Also taking part were bluegrass legends Jesse McReynolds and Bobby Osborne, and top notch supporting musicians Ron Stewart (fiddle), Tim Graves (dobro), and Tyler Mullins (banjo).
-The project, which includes several other big names and will commemorate Larry's 50th anniversary in music, will be released in spring of 2014.
+The project, which includes several other big names and will commemorate Larry's 50th anniversary in music, will be released on Rebel Records in August of 2014.

 9/26/13: Curly's former bandmate Paul Warren was inducted into the IBMA Hall of Fame during the Awards Show in Raleigh, NC.
 Curly was unable to make the trip due to health issues, however his wife Eloise, who was Paul's widow, and her three children, Gary, Johnny, and Debbie, were all in attendance.

 5/19/13: Curly suffered a stroke that affected his speech.
 He underwent several weeks of speech therapy, but was not hospitalized.

 12/26/12: Curly and Eloise Seckler celebrated their 14th wedding anniversary.